Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Hydrostatic mass and mass bias

 Assuming that the pressure in the ICM balances the gravitational potential well generated by the cluster total mass, we have a relation between the ICM thermodynamic properties and the cluster mass.
 Assuming spherical symmetry and only thermal pressure (no turbulent nor magnetic pressure), we obtain the following hydrostatic equilibrium equation:

-with the thermal pressure $P_{th}$ at a given radius $r$, the density $\rho$, the gravitational constant $G$ and the total mass $M$ within a sphere of radius of $r$.
-We also consider a perfect gas
+with the thermal pressure $P_{th}$ at a given radius $r$, the density $\rho$, the gravitational constant $G,$ and the total mass $M$ within a sphere of radius $r$.
+We also consider a perfect gas to be

-with the electron density $n_e$, the temperature $T$, the Boltzmann constant $k_B$, the mean molecular weight $\mu$ and the proton mass $m_p$.
+with the electron density $n_e$, the temperature $T$, the Boltzmann constant $k_B$, the mean molecular weight $\mu$, and the proton mass $m_p$.
 We can then derive the hydrostatic mass from the pressure and the electron density by writing

-Finally, the hydrostatic mass bias $\mathrm({1-b)}$ is defined as the ratio of hydrostatic mass over the total mass within a given radius
+Finally, the hydrostatic mass bias $\mathrm({1-b)}$ is defined as the ratio of hydrostatic mass over the total mass within a given radius:

-The hydrostatic mass bias at different radii from 200 to 4500~kpc is presented Fig. \ref{dep_bias}, the colors stand for the same projections as in Figs. \ref{proj_profs} and \ref{deproj_profs}.
-The hydrostatic mass bias derived from the 3D radial profiles is in orange solid line.
-If the hydrostatic equilibrium hypothesis were verified the hydrostatic mass bias would be equal to one.
+The hydrostatic mass bias at different radii from 200 to 4500~kpc is presented in Fig. \ref{dep_bias}; the colours stand for the same projections as in Figs. \ref{proj_profs} and \ref{deproj_profs}.
+The hydrostatic mass bias derived from the 3D radial profiles is represented by the solid orange line.
+If the hydrostatic equilibrium hypothesis were verified, the hydrostatic mass bias would equal one.
 We observe that 3D hydrostatic mass overestimates the total mass by a factor up to 1.85 at around 850~kpc.
-At the virial radius the hydrostatic mass bias is closer to one, meaning that at this radius the hydrostatic equilibrium hypothesis is valid. \\
+At the virial radius, the hydrostatic mass bias is closer to one, meaning the hydrostatic equilibrium hypothesis is valid at this radius. \\

-Using the 3D-deprojected electron density and pressure profiles, the total mass at around 300 and 850~kpc is overestimated by a factor between 2.3 and 6.1 depending on the projection.
+Using the 3D-deprojected electron density and pressure profiles, the total mass at around 300 and 850~kpc is overestimated by a factor between 2.3 and 6.1, depending on the projection.
 At the virial radius, the hydrostatic mass biases obtained with the 3D-deprojected profiles ranges between one and two and the scatter is large.
-The impact of projection effects on the hydrostatic mass are discussed in the following section. \\
+The impact of projection effects on the hydrostatic mass is discussed in the following section. \\